akaizn-junior/makever-cli/README.md

 Pass a commit message to stamp your new release using the -m option, of course following the -v option as you would do with npm version.
 See: [npm version](https://docs.npmjs.com/cli/version).
 Everytime you use the -v or --version option always remember to pass the codename before it, as shown above.

+* ```makever -c=codename --no-tag```

+All the options that write to the version file, tag the version and the codename on git.
+To disable this behavior and take control when tagging happens. use --no-tag

 ## License